Daemon interface

 Daemonclass and implement asetup()method, and/or asetup_final()method.
 This subclass is the gateway between mKTL functionality and the domain-specific custom code appropriate for the developer’s application.The store argument is the name of the store that this daemon is providing items for; alias is the unique name of this mKTL daemon, and is used to locate the configuration file that defines the items for which this daemon is authoritative.

-argparse.ArgumentParserinstance, though in practice it can be any Python object with specific named attributes of interest to aDaemonsubclass; the arguments argument is not required.
-This is intended to be a vehicle for custom subclasses to receive key information from command-line arguments, such as the location of an auxiliary configuration file containing information about a hardware controller.- add_item(item_class, key, **kwargs)
+argparse.ArgumentParserinstance, though in practice it can be any Python object with specific named attributes of interest to aDaemonsubclass; the options argument is not required.
+This is intended to be a vehicle for custom subclasses to receive key information from command-line options, such as the location of an auxiliary configuration file containing information about a hardware controller.- add_item(item_class, key, **kwargs)

 Add an